-In an effort to minimize land use conflicts and ensure appropriate environmental stewardship, while at the same time recognizing the rights of private land owners and the valuable contribution of Short Term Rental Accommodation on the local economy and property values, the Township is soliciting the public’s input on potential regulations.
+In an effort to minimize land use conflicts and ensure responsible environmental stewardship, while recognizing the rights of private land owners and the valuable contribution of Short Term Rental Accommodation on the local economy and property values, the Township will be soliciting the public’s input throughout this process.

 What are Short-Term Rental (STR) Accommodations?